 You produce 1 to 2 grams of creatine per day, and if you’re a regular meat-eater, you eat 1 to 2 grams per day, according to Healthline.
 You can take a higher dose of creatine for a short period, but you should then revert to a lower dose.
 Two common dosages for “loading,” or when you increase creatine consumption to maximize muscle storage, are:

 - 20 grams per day for seven days followed by 10 grams per day for seven days

 - 20 grams per day for 10 days followed by 4 grams per day for 20 days

 For maintenance, you can take 3-5 grams per day.

 There are conflicting studies that discuss the interaction between caffeine and creatine.
-Some studies have shown that Human Kinetics Journal “Interaction Between Caffeine and Creatine When Used as Concurrent Ergogenic Supplements: A Systematic Review” View Source .
-Others showed no issues European Journal of Applied Physiology “Effect of caffeine ingestion after creatine supplementation on intermittent high-intensity sprint performance” View Source .
-It’s commonly believed that creatine can contribute to kidney issues, but a study done on patients with type 2 diabetes found it European Journal of Applied Physiology “Creatine supplementation does not impair kidney function in type 2 diabetic patients: a randomized, double-blind, placebo-controlled, clinical trial” View Source .
+Some studies have shown that caffeine can make creatine less effective Human Kinetics Journal “Interaction Between Caffeine and Creatine When Used as Concurrent Ergogenic Supplements: A Systematic Review” View Source .
+Others showed no issues when caffeine and creatine were taken together European Journal of Applied Physiology “Effect of caffeine ingestion after creatine supplementation on intermittent high-intensity sprint performance” View Source .
+It’s commonly believed that creatine can contribute to kidney issues, but a study done on patients with type 2 diabetes found it did not interfere with kidney function European Journal of Applied Physiology “Creatine supplementation does not impair kidney function in type 2 diabetic patients: a randomized, double-blind, placebo-controlled, clinical trial” View Source .
 However, more study is needed—check with your doctor before taking creatine if you’re unsure.